Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: A bijection for the marked vertex identity

+\begin{proof}[Proof of Proposition~\ref{prop:sew}] Lemma~\ref{lem:match sew} states that the edges modified by $\close\circ\merge\circ\open$ are contained in the duals of those slit in the Slit step of $\sew$.
+We now need to check that the semi-edge matching done by the Sew step of $\sew$ is the same as the half-edge matching from $\close\circ\merge\circ\open$, and that the choice of the root half-edge is the same.
+Figure~\ref{fig:bij v root} illustrates the parallel matchings in the two situations.

-\begin{proof} Considering leaves as half edges with their parents as origin, the vertex they are associated to is the one to their right.
-Thus, merging the two marked leaves corresponds to sewing together the two edges following the $v_i$ when following the border of the opened map $M_i$ with the cut to the right.
+Recall that closure and duality associate to each black leaf of $\gt_i^*$ a vertex of $\gm_i$.
+When drawing the tree $\gt_i^*$ on top of the bipartite map $\gm_i$ and considering leaves as half edges with their parents as their origin, the vertex one black leaf is mapped to is the vertex that lies to its right.
+Therefore, merging the two marked leaves of the trees corresponds to sewing together the two semi-edges following the vertices $v_i$ when following the border of the slit map $\gm_i$ with the cut to the right.